ivanbelyj/CausalModel/README.md

 Although almost all facts have their causes, there are some **root causes** in the model that contain only factors without a cause.
 At the fixation stage, the causes are evaluated starting from the root and marked as **occured** or **not occured** (for which the Fixator component is responsible).
 In the current implementation, causes support the most common logical operators - AND, OR and NOT.

-## Abstract facts
+## Abstract facts and variants

-### Abstract fact (AF)

 - A semantically abstract property or event.
-For example, the fact that a character has a weapon does not incicate which weapon is actually there.
+For example, the fact that a character is proficient in martial arts does not indicate which specific skill is actually present.
 - Can be implemented by _one_ of its **variants**.
 - If there are no occurred variants, the AF is considered **uncertain**
+- From the implementations that have occured, one option is selected in accordance with the weights determined by the **weight factors** (another type of factors that can also be grouped)

 ## When to use CM: common recommendations